Princely24/Contract-Monthly-Claim-System-Claim-Track-Enterprises-/README.md

 ⦁	Track Claim Status: The system lets lecturers monitor the status of their submissions until they are settled, offering clear tracking of claim statuses.

 ⦁	Consistent and Reliable Information: By guaranteeing that all data shown is correct and current, the system improves consistency and dependability.
+4. Assumptions and Constraints

+4.1 Assumptions

+1. Presenters are in charge of putting out their own assertions.

+2. The Program Coordinator and the Academic Manager both examine and approve claims.

+3. The system will take care of basic validation, including making sure the number of hours worked is within a fair range.

+4.2 Constraints:

+1. The system needs to be simple to use and intuitive in order to reduce the need for training.

+2. Sensitive information (such as lecturer details and claim amounts) needs to be protected by security procedures.

+3. A growing number of users and claims should be supported by the system's scalability.

+In conclusion

+IC lecturers' claim filing and approval processes will be streamlined with the help of the Contract Monthly Claim System, a state-of-the-art, user-friendly.NET program.
+Effective data administration is facilitated by the database structure, and different user roles can easily navigate the user interface thanks to the GUI.
+A dependable and efficient tool for managing claims is ensured by giving careful consideration to security, performance, and compliance during the system's construction.